 Misreading faint lines or ignoring expiration dates are frequent user errors that distort test outcomes.

-• Avoid reading results outside recommended time windows as evaporation lines may appear later.
+- Avoid reading results outside the recommended time window because evaporation lines may appear later and create confusion.

-Digital tests help minimize interpretation mistakes by displaying clear messages such as “Pregnant” or “Not Pregnant.”
+Digital tests help minimize interpretation mistakes by displaying clearer messages such as “Pregnant” or “Not Pregnant.”

 The Role of False Positives and False Negatives in Accuracy Assessment